A PDF version of the Law Library of Victoria Collection Policy is available online (PDF 163KB).

-Where superseded resources are retained they will be clearly marked;
+Where superseded resources are retained they will be clearly marked.

-Cooperative Collection Development
+6 Cooperative Collection Development

-The Law Library strives to cooperate with other substantial local law libraries, such as Melbourne Law School and the State Library of Victoria, to maintain a combined comprehensive collection available locally.
+The Consortia’s strategic objectives include facilitating co-operative collection development.
+In addition, the Library strives to cooperate with other substantial law libraries, such as the Melbourne Law School and the State Library of Victoria, to maintain a combined comprehensive collection available locally and nationally.
 This includes community legal service libraries, law firm libraries, university libraries and the Victorian Government Library Service.
-The Law Library has informal partnerships with the following libraries:

 - University of Melbourne Law Library;

 The Court Library Consortia shares a Library Management System (LMS) with each library contributing items to the catalogue.